Siddharth Menon (singer)

 Siddharth Menon (born 1 July 1989) is an Indian playback singer and actor.
-He is a co-founder and former vocalist of the band Thaikkudam Bridge.
+He is a founder and former vocalist of the band Thaikkudam Bridge.

 Career

-Menon co-founded the band Thaikkudam Bridge with Govind Vasantha in 2013.
+Menon founded the band Thaikkudam Bridge with Govind Vasantha in 2013.
 He left the band to pursue a solo career in February 2017.

-He made his playback singing debut with the song "Tharangal" in the 2013 film North 24 Kaatham.
+He made his playback‑singing debut with the song "Tharangal" in the 2013 film North 24 Kaatham.

+He also founded the Siddharth Menon Live Music Band, which has been active for over 12 years — a platform for his solo career and live performances.

 Personal life

 He married Marathi actress Tanvi Palav on 22 December 2019.